awsdocs/aws-cloudformation-user-guide/doc_source/registry.md

 ## Registering extensions in CloudFormation<a name="registry-register"></a>

-To use private extensions\-\-either ones you develop yourself, or types shared with you\-\-you must first register them with CloudFormation, in the accounts and regions in which you want to use them\.
+To use private extensions, either ones you develop yourself, or types shared with you, you must first register them with CloudFormation, in the accounts and regions in which you want to use them\.
 Once you're registered an extension, it will appear in the CloudFormation registry for that account and region, and you can use it in your stack templates\.

 You can register an extension using the [register\-type](https://docs.aws.amazon.com/cli/latest/reference/cloudformation/register-type.html) command of the AWS CLI, or using the `[submit](https://docs.aws.amazon.com/cloudformation-cli/latest/userguide/resource-type-cli-submit.html)` command of the CloudFormation CLI\.
 To register an extension using the CloudFormation CLI, see [Registering extensions](https://docs.aws.amazon.com/cloudformation-cli/latest/userguide/resource-type-register.html) in the *CloudFormation CLI User Guide*\.